 |School:||English, Film, Theatre, Media||Restrictions:||None|

-This course considers the impact of British colonial expansion on the development of modern fiction, with a particular focus on novels written in the 20th century.
-The novels discussed represent a variety of different national literatures and are considered in the contexts of their historical and cultural production.
+This course considers the impact of British colonial expansion on the development of modern literature, with a particular focus on texts written in the 20th century.
+The texts discussed represent a variety of different national literatures and are considered in the contexts of their historical and cultural production.
 Recent post-colonial debates provide the theoretical framework for discussion.
 100% internal assessment.

 ENGL 330 Student Notes;